It happens to all of us at one point or another: we lose a loved one to old age, illness, or accident.

 Life Insurance benefits

-Typically, life insurance proceeds are free of federal income tax—however, they are usually included in the decedent’s estate for the purpose of federal estate tax.
+Typically, life insurance proceeds are free of federal income tax—however, they are usually included in the decedent’s estate for federal estate tax.
 This is true even if the benefits pass directly to a designated beneficiary.

 The exception to this is if the beneficiary is a surviving spouse.
 Any assets inherited by a surviving spouse, including life insurance benefits, are not included in the decedent’s estate to calculate estate tax as long as the surviving spouse is a U.S. citizen.